On Runge type theorems for solutions to strongly uniformly parabolic operators: Introduction

 As for the parabolic equations, the problem of the uniform approximation in the context of Runge's pairs was successfully solved for the heat equation in the papers \cite{J}, \cite{D80} (see also \cite{GauTa10} for "the rational approximation" by the functions constructed with the use of the heat kernel).

-On the other hand, approximation theorems in various function spaces, where behaviour of the elements are controlled up to the boundary of the considered sets, appeared to be more important for applications, see, for instance, the V.P.
-Havin \cite{H68} for the analytic functions or the monograph \cite[Ch.
+On the other hand, approximation theorems in various function spaces, where behaviour of the elements are controlled up to the boundary of the considered sets, appeared to be more important for applications, see, for instance, \cite{Brw62} in the context of abstract locally convex topological vector spaces, \cite{H68} for the analytic functions or the monograph \cite[Ch.
 5--8]{Tark36} for the Sobolev solutions to systems of differential equations with surjective/injective symbols.
-For $L^2(G_1)$-solutions to the heat equation or to the parabolic Lam\'e type operator in a cylinder domain $G_1=\Omega \times (0,T) \subset {\mathbb R}^{n+1} $ we refer to recent papers \cite{ShHeat} and \cite{VKShLame}, respectively.

-Naturally, one should explain why the similar approximation theorems were overlooked in the framework of general theory of parabolic equations.
-Actually, there are two principal reasons for this fact.
+But at the end of the XX-th century interest to this topic in the framework of general theory of differential equations faded.
+In particular, for parabolic equations there are two principal reasons for this fact.
 The first one is the above mentioned theorem on the uniform approximation of solutions to operators with the constant coefficients in convex domains by the exponential-polynomial solutions covering many needs of approximation results in the Theory of Partial Differential Equations.
-The second reason is that typical problems for parabolic operators (such as the Cauchy problem in ${\mathbb R}^n \times [0,T)$ or the problems in the cylinder domains related with the Dirichlet or Neumann data on the lateral side, combined with the Cauchy data on the base of the domain) were handled mostly with the Fourier method of separation of variables in the Bochner-Sobolev spaces, where approximation with respect to the functions of the space variables is crucial, see, for example, \cite{Lion69}, \cite{Tema79}, or by the integral representation method in the H\"older spaces where the approximation is not usually used, see, for instance, \cite{frid}, \cite{LadSoUr67}.
+The second reason is that typical problems for parabolic operators (such as the Cauchy problem in ${\mathbb R}^n \times [0,T)$ or the problems in the cylinder domains related to the Dirichlet or Neumann data on the lateral side, combined with the Cauchy data on the base of the domain) were handled mostly with the Fourier method of separation of variables in the Bochner-Sobolev spaces, where approximation with respect to the functions of the space variables is crucial, see, for example, \cite{Lion69}, \cite{Tema79}, or by the integral representation method in the H\"older spaces where the approximation is not usually used, see, for instance, \cite{frid}, \cite{LadSoUr67}.

+However in recent years Runge's type approximation results were established for some classes of non-elliptic operators, including the parabolic ones.
+For instance, we mention \cite{EG-FP-S19} on approximation in H\"older spaces of solutions on closed sets to second order scalar parabolic equations with H\"older coefficients, \cite{Klm21} on approximation in Fr\'echet spaces of $C^\infty$-smooth solutions for constant coefficients partial differential operators with a single characteristic direction, complemented with a theorem on the so-called "quantitative approximation" \cite{DKlm}, and \cite{EP-S21} about approximation of solutions to Schr\"odinger equation in Bochner spaces.
+Also, for solutions from the Lebesgue spaces to the heat equation or to the parabolic Lam\'e type operator on cylinder domains in ${\mathbb R}^{n+1} $, we refer to recent papers \cite{ShHeat} and \cite{VKShLame}, respectively.